friendly/matlib/cran-comments.md

 - fix some subtle problems related to the use of `MASS::fractions()` in various display functions, #42.
 (Thx: Phil Chalmers)
 - Fix a problem with `showEqn(..., simplify=TRUE), #45.
 (Thx: John Fox)
-- Remove Suggests: rglwidget as this is now in the rgl package (Thx: Duncan Murdoch)
+- Remove Suggests: rglwidget as this is now in the rgl package (Thx: Duncan Murdoch);  Merge pull request #39 from dmurdoch/norglwidget

 ## Reverse dependencies